pivotal/docs-tap/multicluster/reference/tap-values-view-sample.hbs.md

 If you use custom CA certificates, you must provide one or more PEM-encoded CA certificates under the `ca_cert_data` key.
 If you configured `shared.ca_cert_data`, Tanzu Application Platform component packages inherit that value by default.

 The `appliveview.ingressEnabled` key is set to `false` by default.
-In a multi-cluster setup, `ingressEnabled` key must be set to `true`.
-If the `shared.ingress_domain` key is set, the Application Live View backend is automatically exposed through the shared ingress.
+In a multicluster setup, `ingressEnabled` key must be set to `true`.
+If the `shared.ingress_domain` key is set, the Application Live View back end is automatically exposed through the shared ingress.